Book a Demo

 Easy to Integrate

-Your CMMS must integrate with other mission-critical systems and equipment so your team can effectively capture, analyze and utilize critical data.
-This is straightforward using Accruent’s Maintenance Connection RESTful API, which can instantly connect key applications to your CMMS.
+What this feature is: Your CMMS program must integrate with other mission-critical systems and equipment so your team can effectively capture, analyze and utilize critical data.
+This is straightforward using Accruent Maintenance Connection RESTful API, which can instantly connect key applications to your CMMS.

 Intuitive Navigation